 To succeed in the demanding fire-rescue environment, firefighters must have specific skills.
 The aptitude test content areas are:

-Applicants (by invitation only) will be advised of the location and time of the aptitude test.
-This test must be written on location in Edmonton, and is typically scheduled in April or May.
-No out-of-town or supervised exams will be allowed, and there will be no rewrites.
+Applicants (by invitation only) will be advised of the day and time of the virtual aptitude test.
+The test is typically scheduled in March or April.
+There will be no rewrites.

 A non-refundable $50 payment to the City of Edmonton will be required prior to writing the exam.